yifeikong/schedule/FAQ.rst

     def greet(name):
         print('Hello', name)

-    schedule.every(2).seconds.do(greet, name='Alice')
+    sche.every(2).seconds.do(greet, name='Alice')
-    schedule.every(4).seconds.do(greet, name='Bob')
+    sche.every(4).seconds.do(greet, name='Bob')

 How can I make sure long-running jobs are always executed on time?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Schedule does not account for the time it takes the job function to execute.
+Sche does not account for the time it takes the job function to execute.
 To guarantee a stable execution schedule you need to move long-running jobs off the main-thread (where the scheduler runs).
 See "How to execute jobs in parallel?" in the FAQ for a sample implementation.